CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

-# BuoyancyModels and equation of state
+# Buoyancy models and equations of state

 The buoyancy option selects how buoyancy is treated.
 There are currently three options: